-The Class A GBP Shares, the Class A AUD Shares, the Class B AUD Shares and the Class H Shares are available at the initial offer price of US\$100 per Share (or its equivalent in GBP in the case of the Class A GBP Shares or AUD in the case of the Class A AUD Shares and the Class B AUD Shares or the equivalent in any currency in which the relevant Class H Shares are denominated) during the initial offer period which commenced at 9:00 am (Irish time) on 17 December 2015 in respect of the Class A GBP Shares, and commenced at 9:00 am (Irish time) on 30 October 2020 in respect of the Class A AUD Shares and the Class B AUD Shares commenced at 9:00 am (Irish time) on 21 April 2022 in the case of the Class H Shares and will end at 5:00 pm (Irish time) on 1 June 2023 or such other date and/or time as the Directors may determine and notify to the Central Bank (the "Initial Offer Period").
+The Class A GBP Shares, the Class A AUD Shares, the Class B AUD Shares, Class H Shares and the Class I Distributing Shares are available at the initial offer price of US\$100 per Share (or its equivalent in any currency in which the relevant Share Class is denominated) during the initial offer period which will end at 5:00 pm (Irish time) on 25 September 2024 in respect of the unlaunched Share Classes or such other date and/or time as the Directors may determine (the "Initial Offer Period").
 For subscription in respect of the Initial Offer Period, subscription monies must be received by the Administrator by 15.00 on the relevant Valuation Day.
-A subscriber may be required to pay an additional amount as an Equalisation Credit when subscribing for Class H Shares.
+A subscriber may be required to pay an additional amount as an Equalisation Credit when subscribing for Class H Shares or Class I Distributing Shares.